 The analysis of radial and elliptic flow gives access to information on the temporal and spatial development of pressure within the hot strongly interacting system.
-The ability to detect the reaction plane will open up a new dimension for the BRAHMS' study of heavy-ion collisions by measuring the full three dimensional cross section, $d^3N/d\phi dp_t dy$, and R{AA} factors.
+The ability to detect the reaction plane will open up a new dimension for the BRAHMS' study of heavy ion collisions.
+Besides measuring the full three dimensional cross section, $d^3N/d\phi dp_t dy$, and R{AA} factors, we can also study the φ and p_t dependence of coalescence at different rapidities.
 Such studies will be essential in determining the equation of state of the hot dense, and presumably partonic state of matter produced at RHIC.